xieyuheng/inner/persons/kent-dybvig/1995-compiler-construction-using-scheme.md

 > - copy propagation and constant folding [1],
 > - register allocation [6], and
 > - type check elimination by abstract interpretation [16, 4].

+这里的 type check elimination 是比较重要的优化，其引用是：

+- [4] J. Michael Ashley.
+  A practical and flexible flow analysis for higher-order languages.
+  To appear in Proceedings of the ACM Symposium on Principles of Programming Languages, 1996.

+- [16] Suresh Jagannathan and Andrew Wright.
+  Effective flow analysis for avoiding runtime checks.
+  In Proceedings of the 1995 International Static Analysis Symposium, 1995.

+原来所谓 abstract interpretation 就是干这个的。

+> The discussion of copy propagation, procedure integration, and
+> constant folding leads to (on-line) partial evaluation.

 ## 4.2 Run-time Topics